jeremyfromearth/metonym/README.md

 # metonym
-Metonym is a web-app and scripting language designed to help Chatbot developers quickly create training data for Rasa-NLU models.
+Metonym is a web-app designed to help Chatbot developers quickly create training data for Rasa-NLU models.
 Creating training data for Rasa previously required writing JSON files by hand.
 Now, using Metonym developers can generate loads of train/test data without ever needing to edit a JSON file.
 Metonym consumes a simple domain specific syntax as input and outputs Rasa ready train/test data.

 ### Web-app Screenshots